nazmulidris/developerlife.com/_posts/2017-11-15-flexbox-building-a-navigation-bar-part-2-2.markdown

 You can download the source code for the HTML and CSS for this project [here](https://github.com/MaretIdris/website-flexbox).

 Let’s look at the CSS Box model and HTML first.
-I have a one main container called header-container, which I surrounded in a yellow border in the images below (so you can see what it contains).
-It includes 2 containers, one for the logo and another one for nav, both of which have blue borders below.
-Also inside of the nav, there is the common unordered list with the navigation page names.
+- I have a main container called `header-container,` which I surrounded in a yellow border in the images below (so you can see what it contains).
+- It includes 2 containers (both of which have blue borders below):
+    1. `logo`
+    2. `nav`.
+Inside of the `nav`, there is the common unordered list with the navigation page names.

 ![]( {{'assets/flexbox-navbar-4.png' | relative_url}} )